rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 ```

 > [!NOTE]
 > The upper and the lower layer could be a different filesystem.

-> [!NOTE] Docker stores all it's data by default inside `/var/lib/docker`.
+> Docker stores all it's data by default inside `/var/lib/docker`.

 ## Layered Architecture: